luukvdmeer/os-routing/osrm/README.md

 ### Start the server

-With the pre-processed data, the OSRM routing engine can be started as follows.
+With the constructed network, the OSRM routing engine can be started as follows.

 ```bash
 docker run -t -i -p 5000:5000 -v "${PWD}:/data" osrm/osrm-backend osrm-routed  --max-table-size=10000 --algorithm mld /data/austria-latest.osrm